 In 1997, Kightlinger began dating Jack Black, and their eight-year relationship led to collaborating on each other's projects (the two had already performed on Mr. Show together) — she appeared in the Tenacious D TV series and 2001's Shallow Hal, and Black produced and directed her 2003 documentary 60 Spins Around the Sun about comedian-turned New York drug law activist Randy Credico.
 The film won Kightlinger three awards for Best Documentary at the Beverly Hills, Boston, and Empire Film Festivals two years later.

 Perhaps it was Kightlinger's lack of spotlight that allowed her to pump out so much work.
-In addition to her many film and TV roles in films like Run Ronnie Run (starring David Cross), Daddy Day Care, and 2001's Pootie Tang written and directed by Louis CK, she also made two appearances as a contributing correspondent on The Daily Show in 1999 and 2000.
+In addition to her many film and TV roles in films like Run Ronnie Run (starring David Cross), Daddy Day Care, and 2001's Pootie Tang written and directed by Louis CK, she also an appearance as a contributing correspondent on The Daily Show in 1999.
 Her collaboration with CK continued with his shortly-lived HBO sitcom Lucky Louie in 2006, then she took her own turn at leading a show by creating, writing, and starring in her own show The Minor Accomplishments of Jackie Woodman, which ran for two seasons on IFC from 2006-2007 and earned her a Satellite Award nom for Best Actress in a Series, Comedy, or Musical, as well as praise from Time as "the kind of drawling feminist sarcasm rarely seen since Roseanne left sitcomdom."
 She's also appeared in several HBO and Comedy Central stand-up specials and most recently made an appearance on Workaholics' season one finale.

 On the non-performing side, Kightlinger has written for Dennis Miller Live, Nick Swardson's Pretend Time, Daria, and Will & Grace, where she also served as a consulting producer and small role as Sheila the fertility clinic nurse for eight seasons.
 She also published a memoir in 1999 called Quick Shots of False Hope: A Rejection Collection.
 Her comedy continues to stand out as original and unusually dark ("I can't think of anything worse after a night of drinking than waking up next to someone and not being able to remember their name, or how you met, or why they're dead"), and while her her voice was mostly stifled on SNL (her Weekend Update segments being the lone exception), she never compromised on it, and it's paid off slowly and surely ever since.
 She told After Ellen in 2007: